Cleaners

 Use it up

 Household cleaners should be used up.
-Do not put in the trash.
+Cleaning-product containers that still have product inside should not be put in the garbage or recycling.
+Use up the cleaner before disposal.

 Other disposal options